 Scott Strother is the Manager of Curriculum and Evaluation and leads a nationwide team of faculty who continually improve the Pathways curricular resources.
 He also leads evaluation, analytics, and data-driven initiatives for continuous improvement for the Pathways.
 In other research and evaluation work, he has implemented a range of methodology approaches to study educational technology and programs, products, and professional development, from national, state, and district initiatives to classroom implementation studies.
 Scott has taught statistics at the University of Louisville where he received his Ph.D. in Experimental Psychology.

 Lisa Savčak is the Assistant Director of the Carnegie Math Pathways.
-Lisa manages communication and strategic outreach for the Pathways and serves as network director overseeing partnerships with Pathways implementing tribal colleges and universities.
+Lisa manages communications and strategic outreach for the Pathways and serves as network director overseeing partnerships with Pathways implementing tribal colleges and universities.
 Previously, Lisa worked in the field of international education and development, managing U.S.-based professional development programs for high school teachers from over 45 countries.
 Lisa has B.A. in Political Science from the University of Northern Colorado and a M.A. in International Studies from the University of Denver.

 Dan Ray is Operations Director for the Carnegie Math Pathways.
 In this role, Dan leads the continuous improvement of various administrative and instructional supports for Pathways teams providing guidance, training, and support resources.
 He works closely with Pathways Faculty Mentors and Administrative Coaches to assist institutions as they implement Pathways courses, expand student access, and share their knowledge and expertise with other network institutions and faculty.